Alliedium/awesome-devops/31_wsl_kubectl_krew_konfig_and_performance_version_upgrade_and_hyper-V_17_nov_2022/README.md

   - Create `external` switch - `vmbr0`
   - Create new `k3s-lb` VM and install `OPNsense`
-  - Update packadges and install nginx.
+  - Update packages and install nginx.
   - Open `PowerShell` as administrator and run command to make network interface port - trunk

   ```